 3.4.2.
-Enabling Port Forwarding for the Local and Remote Debug Ports
+Enable Port Forwarding for the Local and Remote Debug Ports every time you reconnect to OpenShift Online from the IDE.

 After the OpenShift application is configured for debugging, you must enable port forwarding for the local (IDE) and remote (OpenShift server) debug ports.
 You can achieve this with the OpenShift Tools Application port forwarding wizard, which connects all local ports to their remote counterpart ports, including the local and remote debug ports.